National Interest Shown in Watershed Mapping Tool

 Annapolis, Maryland • December 10, 2015

-The Watershed Resources Registry (WRR) Exit – catching on across the nation – helps target protections in specific watersheds using layers of data and information entered by state and federal agencies into a Geographic Information System (GIS) program.
+The Watershed Resources Registry (WRR) – catching on across the nation – helps target protections in specific watersheds using layers of data and information entered by state and federal agencies into a Geographic Information System (GIS) program.

 The GIS tool ranks sites from one to five stars and lets decision-makers zero in on the best opportunities for protecting, restoring and conserving watershed lands, and improving stormwater management.